livejs/dotjs2016/script.md

 (*switch to modV*)

-modV has a collection of four different types of Modules at the moment:
+modV has a collection of three different types of Modules at the moment:

 * Module2D - Canvas2D
 * Module3D - THREE.js (WebGL)
 * ModuleShader - GLSL (WebGL)
-* ModuleScript - Canvas2D + GLSL (WebGL)

 (*Show off Module Types in Demo 5 - 10 seconds 🎉*)